carlosb1/mcv-m5/README.md

 resize_valid                 = None            # Resize the image during validation
 resize_test                  = None            # Resize the image during testing
 ```
-- to apply the mean normalization with substract, we activate this type of mean and force to recompute:
+- to apply the mean normalization with substract (`tt100k_detection_mean_substract.py`), we activate this type of mean and force to recompute:
 ```
 norm_fit_dataset                   = True      # If True it recompute std and mean from images.
 Either it uses the std and mean set at the dataset config file norm_featurewise_center            = True     # Substract mean - dataset